raspberrychris/paddleboardmaster/content/post/cadalene-inflatable-stand-up-paddle-board.md

 The board has a recommended pressure of 13-15 PSI and can be used on many different water types.

+### Wide and Stable Paddleboard

+Non-slip handles and bottom fins ensure stable sliding

 ### Lots of Accessories

-* Adjustable aluminum paddle:between 68 and 82 inches
+* Adjustable aluminum paddle: 68 to 82 inches
 * Manual air pump
 * Removable fins
 * Coil safety belt
+* Safety Leash
-* Backpack
+* Grab Handle
+* Backpack (L x W x H is 18 x 8.7 x 35 inches)
 * Repair Kit

 ## Verdict